khushaljethava/khushaljethava.github.io/_posts/2026-03-28-RAG-with-Python-Retrieval-Augmented-Generation.md

 - **Larger chunks (1000-2000 chars)** -- More context per chunk, but less precise matching.
 - **Overlap (10-20% of chunk size)** -- Prevents important information from being split across chunks.

+When I built a Document AI system at Codiste using fine-tuned transformers for document extraction, chunk size was the single most impactful parameter.
+For structured documents like invoices and contracts, smaller chunks (around 300-500 characters) with high overlap gave us noticeably better retrieval accuracy than the default settings most tutorials recommend.

 ```python
 # Inspect chunk sizes
 sizes = [len(c.page_content) for c in chunks]